apptainer/apptainer-userdocs/checkpoint.rst

     $ {command} checkpoint instance server
     INFO:    Using checkpoint "example-checkpoint"

-Now that we have checkpointed the state of out application, we can safely stop the instance:
+Now that we have checkpointed the state of our application, we can safely stop the instance:

 .. code::